Barbara Hayes-Roth

-Barbara Hayes-Roth is an American computer scientist and psychologist whose research in artificial intelligence includes work on knowledge acquisition, automated planning and scheduling, spatial cognition, the blackboard system, adaptation, and intelligent behavior in interactive storytelling.
-She is a senior research scientist and lecturer in computer science at Stanford University.
+Barbara (Bella) Hayes-Roth is an American computer scientist and psychologist whose research in artificial intelligence includes work on knowledge acquisition, automated planning and scheduling, spatial cognition, the blackboard system, real-time computing, adaptation, and intelligent behavior in interactive storytelling.
+She was a senior research scientist and lecturer in computer science at Stanford University 1982–2002.
+She holds two patents on interactive characters and founded Extempo Systems, Inc.